raboof/connbeat/README.md

 Preliminary packaging is available, but the resulting packages are not yet intended for general consumption.

-You'll a version of tudorg/beats-builder that contains go 1.7.
-The version that's on dockerhub currently has an older version, so for now you'll have to build it yourself using vendor/github.com/elastic/beats/dev-tools/packer/docker/xgo-image/build.sh

-After that it should be a matter of 'make package' to get deb, rpm and a binary .tar.gz
+'make package' should be sufficient to produce a deb, rpm and a binary .tar.gz

 ## Contributing